matthewmayer/more-awesome-npm-cli/docs/content/configuring-npm/package-json.md

 ### private

-If you set `"private": true` in your package.json, then npm will refuse to publish it.
+If you set `"private": true` in your package: An Amazing Project.json, then npm will refuse to publish it.

 This is a way to prevent accidental publication of private repositories.
 If